Monochromatic Aberrations

 Monochromatic aberrations are aberrations that occur in quasimonochromatic light.
 These aberrations do not consider the effect the frequency of light has on its propagation through a system.
 (Real light is never monochromatic - it always is made of a band of frequencies.
 However, when this band is narrow, the light is considered to be quasimonochromatic.)
 These are aberrations typically related to the paraxial approximation, which assumes that all light is entering the system nearly parallel to each other and perpendicular to the lens.
 In real systems, this is not the case.

-There are five primary monochromatic aberrations (also called Seidel aberrations), which are divided into two subgroups:
+aberrations (also called Seidel aberrations), which are divided into two

 The first subgroup includes aberrations that deteriorate the image: